 When it comes to understanding the potential return on investment (ROI) for implementing an analytics solution, the research can be a little convoluted.
 Some sources view investments in analytics solutions as little more than a vanity expense, while others portray analytics solutions as a crucial asset that can yield astronomical (and quite tangible) returns.
 In a manner of speaking, both views can be considered as correct.
-That's because, as we've discussed in a previous article, the overall effectiveness of any analytics solution is heavily dependent on how it is set up, implemented, and ultimately used.
+That's because, the overall effectiveness of any analytics solution is heavily dependent on how it is set up, implemented, and ultimately used.
 In the same manner, it is also dependent upon how such a solution is viewed by the company—as a way of eliminating work, or as a tool for enabling people to do better work.

 If your organizational culture views analytics as nothing more than an expense, or something to fill reporting needs, this will have a negative impact on its effectiveness and lead to poor practices such as inadequate training, minimal use, and/or improper/incomplete data collection.
 On the other hand, organizations that treat their analytics solutions as valued assets often encourage best practices such as thorough training, frequent use, and integrated data sources.
 Fostering a data driven culture in business thereafter increases the efficacy of the analytics investment.